 That brisk walk across the parking lot — it counts.
 Shoveling the walk — it counts.
 Vacuuming the house — it counts too.

-New physical activity guidelines recently released by the U.S. Department of Health and Human Services stress the total weekly amount of physical activity, not necessarily duration.
+Physical activity guidelines (the 2nd and latest edition), released in 2018 by the U.S. Department of Health and Human Services, stress the total weekly amount of physical activity, not necessarily duration, counts toward your weekly “exercise,” and it benefits your overall health.

-The advice from UCHealth doctors: Get out of your office chair and go take a walk through the halls, or to the furthest water cooler or bathroom.
-Every physical activity you do throughout your day counts toward better sleep and brain health as well as lowering risk of cancer and cardiovascular diseases.
+The advice from UCHealth doctors: Get out of your office chair and go take a walk through the halls or to the furthest water cooler or bathroom.
+Every physical activity you do throughout your day counts toward better sleep and brain health, as well as lowering the risk of cancer and cardiovascular diseases.

 More evidence, more benefits — same prescription